 The school makes extra efforts to support students and families with school attendance.
-A school Attendance Team which includes school social workers meet biweekly to review attendance data, plan outreach and enact other interventions for students struggling with attendance.
+A school Attendance Team which includes school Social Workers meet biweekly to review attendance data and enact outreach and other interventions for students struggling with attendance.

 The following support policy will be followed to help ensure that students do not exceed 15 absences: